 Pricing for Profit Margin: Research Your Competition

 Gaining a firmer understanding of your target market allows you to see who your real competitors are.
 Your top competitors share your target market because their offerings appeal to the same preferences as yours.
 It’s up to you to essentially steal customers from these companies.
-So, when you consider your target market’s preferences, how should you price your offerings in comparison to your top competitors?
+So, when you consider your target market’s preferences, how should you price your offerings compared to your top competitors?

 If you still aren’t 100% about your top competitors, you can obtain additional data from resources like Google Trends.
 This free tool can show you which search terms sure by people looking for offerings similar to yours.
 Think of the search terms you want your offerings to show up for.
 You will likely find that many people are entering these terms alongside the names of specific companies.
-The names that are used most often in these searches should probably be included in your list of top competitors.
+The names used most often in these searches should probably be included in your list of top competitors.

-You can learn even more about the pricing strategies of top competitors by following their social media accounts. specific will show you what kind of promotional tactics they use to glamorize their prices.
+You can learn even more about the pricing strategies of top competitors by following their social media accounts.
+Specifically, this will show you what kind of promotional tactics they use to glamorize their prices.
 When do they offer these promotions?
 Do they emphasize their prices or try to direct their followers’ attention to another feature?
 If your previous research found that price is important to your target market, consider if you can match or even beat your top competitors’ discounts.

-What are the Five Most Common Pricing Models?
+What Are the Five Most Common Pricing Models?

-Now that you’re fully aware of your target market as well as your top competitors, you can examine the most popular pricing models for small businesses.
+Now that you’re fully aware of your target market and your top competitors, you can examine the most popular pricing models for small businesses.
 These two factors will determine which of the five models makes the most sense for you.
 But before we explain each model, it’s crucial to remember that pricing models are more like starting points than lifelong guides.
 Businesses often start with one model and gradually apply minor features of other models as they grow.

 This is the most basic pricing model, though it’s not always realistic for new businesses.
 Cost-Plus pricing follows the same arbitrary system as determining your ideal profit margin.
 You just calculate the cost of making one product or serving one customer and then decide how much profit you’d like to turn on each sale.
 Instead of factoring in things like competition, target market, and the laws of supply and demand, you just pick a profit margin out of thin air and price your offerings accordingly.